How to create a seamless video production workflow in 5 simple steps

-There are many things to check off and many aspects to keep in mind throughout the production process from start to finish.
+It involves multiple stakeholders and many things to check off throughout the production process from start to finish.
 And everything from the filming to the editing to the review has to be seamless.
-But how do you ensure that?

 What is a video production workflow?